5yn1x/Jarvis/README.md

-This is project is still underdevelopment
+This is project is still underdevelopment.